interlay/interlay.github.io/docs/vault/overview.md

 A vault operator can run multiple vaults with different `VaultId`s with different collateral currencies using the same `AccountId`.
 Each Vault identified by a unique `VaultId` is isolated from all other Vaults.

+**Note:** At any given time there should only be one vault client running for any given `AccountId`.
+Having multiple vault clients running and using the same `AccountId` can lead to double payments (e.g. on redeem requests) which qualify as vault theft.

 This means:

 - Liquidations only affect a specific `VaultId`.